top of page

 Search

-Learn the 7 Questions Every Expat Gets Asked—and Why They Matter
+Learn the 7 Questions every Expat gets asked and why they Matter

 When we meet someone new as an expat, conversations often begin with a predictable set of questions.
 While these might feel repetitive, they’re key to establishing connections.
 How you answer them reveals more than just facts—it sets the tone for first impressions, shows our energy, and reflects how we present ourself.
 Let’s explore these common questions, their importance, and how to turn them into meaningful exchanges.